libktx/ktx/scene2d/README.md

   * `textField`
   * `touchpad`
 * *Parent* actors - widgets that can have nested children:
-  * Parental widgets that were _designed_ to store actors:
+  * Parental widgets that were _designed_ to store actors and control their layout:
     * `buttonTable`
     * `container`
     * `horizontalGroup`